Company Projects Double Digit Revenue and Earnings Growth in 2021

-ST. LOUIS (February 25, 2020) - Perficient, Inc. (NASDAQ: PRFT) (“Perficient”), the leading digital consultancy transforming the world's largest enterprises and biggest brands, today reported its financial results for the quarter and year ended December 31, 2019.
+ST. LOUIS (February 25, 2021) - Perficient, Inc. (Nasdaq: PRFT) (“Perficient”), the leading global digital consultancy transforming the world’s largest enterprises and biggest brands, today reported its financial results for the quarter and year ended December 31, 2020.

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 23% to $0.58 from $0.47 in the fourth quarter of 2018; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 31% to $0.76 from $0.58 in the fourth quarter of 2019; and

-- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 30% to $2.07 from $1.59 in 2018; and
+- Adjusted earnings per share results (a non-GAAP measure; see attached schedule, which reconciles to GAAP earnings per share) on a fully diluted basis increased 21% to $2.50 from $2.07 in 2019; and

 Among other recent achievements, Perficient:

-- Was named a Top Workplace by the Detroit Free Press, adding to previous 2019 top workplace distinctions awarded in St. Louis, Chicago, Minneapolis, and Orange County; and
+- Was named a Top Workplace by the Detroit Free Press, adding to 2020 best workplace distinctions awarded in St. Louis, Charlotte, Atlanta, Chicago, Southern California, and Minnesota.

 The following statements are based on current expectations.
 These statements are forward-looking and actual results may differ materially.
 See “Safe Harbor Statement” below.

-Perficient is issuing its full year 2020 revenue guidance range of $610 million to $640 million, its full year 2020 GAAP earnings per share guidance range of $1.36 to $1.51 and its full year 2020 adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) guidance range of $2.30 to $2.45.
+Perficient is providing full year 2021 revenue guidance in the range of $670 million to $704 million, 2021 GAAP earnings per share guidance in the range of $1.57 to $1.72 and 2021 adjusted earnings per share (a non-GAAP measure; see attached schedule which reconciles to GAAP earnings per share guidance) guidance in the range of $2.85 to $3.00.

 Conference Call Details